Provincial support for individuals

 B.C.’s COVID-19 Action Plan includes immediate measures to help individuals and families cope with potential illness, financial strain or precarious employment.
 It also adds funding to key services, such as health care, housing and social services, to make sure they continue to support British Columbians and help contain the spread of COVID-19

-BC Hydro relief fund
+BC Hydro crisis fund

 - Effective March 30, 2020, all British Columbia student loan borrowers will temporarily have their repayments suspended until September 30, 2020.
 During this time, no payment will be required, and interest that currently applies to the federal portion of student loans will not accrue.
 Repayment will be paused automatically, so borrowers do not need to apply to have their repayment suspended.

 - The B.C.
 Emergency Benefit for Workers will provide a one-time $1,000 payment to people whose ability to work has been affected due to COVID-19.